 IJAL (INDONESIAN JOURNAL OF APPLIED LINGUISTICS)

-The aim of this journal is to promote a principled approach to research on language and language-related concerns by encouraging enquiry into relationship between theoretical and practical studies.
+This journal aims to promote a principled approach to research on language and language-related concerns by encouraging inquiry into the relationship between theoretical and practical studies.
 The journal welcomes contributions in such areas of current analysis in:

-Further information about IJAL can be obtained at: http://ejournal.upi.edu/index.php/IJAL
+Further information about IJAL can be obtained here.

 Author Guidelines: https://ejournal.upi.edu/index.php/IJAL/about/submissions#authorGuidelines